Library Sustainability News

 Each year the library hosts an environmental art show that is comprised of work submitted by students, staff, and faculty of the University.
 The art show is free and open to the public and is usually held in close proximity to the University’s celebration of Earth Day.

-For more information on the library’s Green Team, please see the team featured on a recent episode of Greenlife Pennsylvania.
+For more information on the library’s sustainability efforts, please see the library featured on an episode of Greenlife Pennsylvania.

 To “Enhance our sense of community by demonstrating high standards of care for our physical environment,” and to “Promote a respect for knowledge and a lifelong commitment to learning, discernment and ethical decision making,” are two key components of the mission of The University of Scranton.
 As an integral constituent of the University, The Harry and Jeanette Weinberg Memorial Library strives to meet these goals and to instill these ideals in our campus and local community.